ITSM Service Desk Comparison Between Atlassian Jira & IBM Control Desk

 After the solution has been implemented, the Service Desk documents all the actions and procedures so that you can refer to them in the future.

 While resolving the incident, the agent’s main task is to restore the service as quickly as possible.
-Usually, the agent must decide whether they will deal with this ticket personally or assign it to another person.
-After that, the task is to find a solution, execute it, check the work done, record the time spent and inform the requester that the service is functioning properly.
+Usually, the agent must decide whether they will deal with this ticket personally or assign it to another agent.
+After that, the task is to find a solution, execute it, check the work done, record the time spent, and inform the requester that the service is functioning properly.

 The Information Technology industry is a boiling pot.
 Businesses should keep up with the changes and implement new technologies on time.
 Change management helps IT businesses to minimize risks when making modifications in crucial services.
 As a result:

-- There are fewer errors, flaws, and defects after changes implementation;
+- There are fewer errors, flaws, and defects after change implementation;

-- It ensures compliance with regulatory requirements that may be introduced with new changes, etc.
+- It ensures compliance with regulatory requirements that may lead to new changes, etc.

 Jira Service Desk carries out change management by using a special workflow add-on.
 The add-on allows you to customize the changes schedule and present it in the form of a calendar.
 Such visualization and tracking make the process more convenient and swift.
-In addition, all queries are tracked by the Service Desk, so you always have access to the full list of details.
+Moreover, all the queries are tracked by the Service Desk, so you always have access to the full list of details.